 We had our Spiedies for the Fourth of July, which if you’re not from the States is a celebration of our Independence Day.
 The Revolutionary War started in 1775, ended in 1783, and Independence Day is when the Declaration of Independence was publicly declared, announcing we were no longer subjects of the English crown.
 To celebrate, there are community events, people have reunions, picnics, and barbecues and many gather at dusk to watch fireworks.

-Kraig, his girlfriend Tweety, and I spent the afternoon at Historic Fort Snelling at my son Kraig’s suggestion, a place I’d have never have thought to visit.
-I was surprised at how well done everything was.
-As someone on Trip Advisor said, “This site does a great job offering deeply researched multicultural histories that give a fair perspective on a location important to many peoples over generations of history.”
-Some of the photos came from Trip Advisor.
+Kraig, his girlfriend Tweety, and I spent the afternoon at Historic Fort Snelling at my son Kraig’s suggestion, a place I’d have never thought to visit.
+I was surprised at how well-done everything was.

-There were some special programs, reenactments, lots of interesting rooms to visit and wonderful historians who volunteered.
+There were some special programs, reenactments, lots of interesting rooms to visit, and wonderful historians who volunteered.
 I especially loved talking to a very informative woman in the Dred Scott room and visiting the kitchen in the Commander’s House.
-Unfortunately, the nearly unbearable heat, humidity, and my legs did me in and I had to duck inside the visitors center so I missed several programs.
-The “kids” enjoyed every minute they spent there and I browsed the bookstore, resisted buying every historic cookbook they had and watched a film in their dark, cool theater.
+Somehow I avoided buying every historic cookbook the gift shop had!

 Making New York Chicken Spiedies:

 Use a two-zone fire on your charcoal or gas grill to get gorgeous, juicy results.
-You’ll sear and caramelize the chicken over the hotter portion of the grill for gorgeous color, then move it to the cooler area if needed to cook all the way through.
-You’ll likely get more “burnt” edges with a charcoal grill, more caramelized with a gas grill; both are good!
-These will only take a few minutes to cook.
-Check the chicken in the center of the skewers, preferably with a thermometer, for doneness.
+You’ll sear and caramelize the chicken over the hotter portion of the grill for color, then move it to the cooler area to cook all the way through.
+You’ll likely get more “burnt” edges with a charcoal grill, more caramelized ones with a gas grill; both are good!
+These take only minutes to cook.
+Test the chicken in the center of the skewers for doneness.

 Preparing the Chicken for the Skewers:

-Chicken breast is an odd shaped protein and these skewers cook the best if the chunks are all about the same size.
-You’ll want them chicken chunks to be large enough on the skewers to caramelize and pick up some color without risking overcooking the chicken.
-Thighs are usually much thinner than breast meat.
-If you are using thighs, you’ll want to use all rectangular strips and fold them over on themselves as you skewer them.
+Chicken breast is an odd-shaped protein but spiedies cook best if the chunks are about the same size.
+The chicken chunks should be large enough to caramelize without overcooking.
+Keep in mind thighs are much thinner than breast meat.

-I’ve included a pic and instructions on how to fudge the thickness by cutting the thicker portions into chunks and then cutting the thinner parts into strips to fold over when you skewer them.
-If you still have a good mix of larger and smaller pieces, put the larger ones on their own skewers and give them just a bit longer.
+I’ve included a pic and instructions on how to fudge the thickness by cutting the thicker portions into chunks and then cutting the thinner parts into strips to fold over when skewered.
+If you still have a good mix of larger and smaller pieces, put the larger ones on their own skewers and give them more time on the grill.

 Saving Money on New York Chicken Spiedies:

-When shopping for lemons, pay attention to the weight.
+Lemons & Herbs: When shopping for lemons, pay attention to the weight.
 Weigh several and pick the heaviest.
 As far as the herbs, look for packages in the produce section or check out the bulk herbs if your store has them.
-It really does pay to grow your own herbs in the garden or in pots.
+It pays to grow your own herbs in the garden or in pots.
 Bring them in when fall hits or just harvest and dry.

-The rolls may be a challenge to find in some areas.
+The Bread: The rolls can be hard to find.
 Check your store’s bakery – their selection may be better and the prices are usually lower than the groceries “bread” section.
-I was able to find some nice rolls in the bakery section.
-Aldi has a nice, soft, hoagie type of a roll, and if you wish to go higher end, maybe check out brioche rolls.
+I found some nice rolls there.
+Aldi has a nice, soft, hoagie type of roll, and a higher end option might be brioche rolls.
 If all else fails, look for a good bakery hot dog bun.

 - 2 to 3 pounds chicken breast